 Having plants that are low maintenance is probably one of the biggest must-haves for so many people!
 This is particularly important for some businesses, as you don’t want to worry about a daily watering schedule on top of the rest of your to-do list.

-These are most definitely the survivors of the plant world.
-Almost indestructible. they can live in both a well-lit or a darker space.
-Moreover, they will even cope with temperature differences both warm or cool and draughty; they just don’t like to be overwatered.
+These are most definitely the survivalists of the plant world.
+They’re almost indestructible.
+They can live in both a well-lit or a darker space.
+Moreover, they will even cope with temperature differences both warm or cool and draughty.
+The main thing is that they don’t like to be overwatered.
 Because they’re so awesome, we stock three of these plant beauties at The Little Botanical and quite simply we love them all.
-First of all we have a spiky version, which comes in both medium & large sizes.
+First of all we have a spikey version, which comes in both small & medium sizes.
 The fabulous on trend Grey ceramic pots are included too!